gvnberaldi/gvnberaldi/README.md

 #### Deep Learning and Computer Vision
 - **[BrainyBot](https://github.com/DeMaCS-UNICAL/BrainyBot)**: A robot capable of playing video games using an AI-based vision and reasoning module.
 - **[Pose2Action](https://github.com/gvnberaldi/Pose2Action)**: An AI system designed to recognize and classify human actions using 3D human pose estimation and a Relational Graph Convolutional Network.
 Implemented using PyTorch and PyTorch Geometric.
-- **[EssayAuthorshipDetector](https://github.com/gvnberaldi/EssayAuthorshipDetector)**: A deep learning model developed using TensorFlow to accurately identify whether an essay was written by a student or an LLM (Kaggle competition).
+- **[EssayAuthorshipDetector](https://github.com/gvnberaldi/EssayAuthorshipDetector)**: A deep learning model developed to accurately identify whether an essay was written by a student or an LLM (Kaggle competition).
+Implemented using TensorFlow.
-- **[ImageClassifier](https://github.com/gvnberaldi/ImageClassifier)**: Implementation of different deep learning models for classifying images using PyTorch.
+- **[ImageClassifier](https://github.com/gvnberaldi/ImageClassifier)**: Implementation of different deep learning models for classifying images.
+Implemented using PyTorch.
-- **[ImageSemanticSegmentation](https://github.com/gvnberaldi/ImageSemanticSegmentation)**: Implementation of different deep learning models for semantic segmentation of images using PyTorch.
+- **[ImageSemanticSegmentation](https://github.com/gvnberaldi/ImageSemanticSegmentation)**: Implementation of different deep learning models for semantic segmentation of images.
+Implemented using PyTorch.
 - **[MotionDetection](https://github.com/gvnberaldi/MotionDetection)**: Comparative analysis of deep learning algorithms for motion detection against traditional approaches.

 #### Machine Learning